MHindermann/m3/README.md

 ### 4. Reconciling OWCM SKOS with GND

 The GND provides a LOD API of its data that includes reconciliation for OpenRefine [7].
 Reconciliation means that a OWCM concept from `skos/owcm_skos` is matched to a GND entry (see [8] for details on the matching process).
-A (partial) mapping between OWCM and GND bases on these matches is deemed valuable since it would allow for an easier integration of the MKB's holdings into the catalogues (respectively discovery systems to employ New Librarian Speak) of other institutions.
+A (partial) mapping between OWCM and GND based on these matches is deemed valuable since it would allow for an easier integration of the MKB's holdings into the catalogues (respectively discovery systems to employ New Librarian Speak) of other institutions.
 In what follows I will discuss naive and more informed reconciliation strategies and their respective challenges.
 The result of each reconciliation test is provided as CSV or XLSX as `reconciled/owcm_gnd_naiveORinformed` and can be reproduced by calling `reconciled/owcm_naiveORinformed_history` on `skos/owcm_skos` in OpenRefine.

 #### 4.1 Naive reconciliation